endangeredoxen/fivecentplots/fivecentplots/doc/_build/html/_sources/index.rst.txt

 Why another Python plotting library?
 ------------------------------------
-There is no shortage of quality Python plotting libraries on the world wide web (i.e., matplotlib, bokeh, seaborn, etc.).
-Why add another?
+**fivecentplots** exists to simplify data visualization of **pandas** DataFrames.

-With the development of **pandas**, statistical analysis in Python can rival that of commercial software packages like JMP.
-However, plotting those analyses is often more difficult.  **fivecentplots** builds upon **pandas** and **matplotlib** to make styling and formatting of plots easier and more consistent.
+While there is no shortage of quality Python plotting libraries on the world wide web (i.e., matplotlib, bokeh, seaborn, etc.), the APIs can be overly complicated and require multiple lines of code to get the plot to look just right.
+This complexity can discourage new Python users and turn them back to inferior yet simplar data tools like Excel for plotting.

 What issues does fivecentplots address?